Anorexia mirabilis: Historical instances

 Both Angela of Foligno (1248–1309) and Catherine of Siena (1347–1380) were reportedly anorexia mirabilis sufferers.

-In the time of Catherine of Siena, celibacy and fasting were held in high regard.
+In the fourteenth century, celibacy and fasting were considered signs of spiritual purity.
 Ritualistic fasting was both a means to avoid gluttony, one of the seven deadly sins, and to atone for past sins.
-Catherine initially fasted as a teenager to protest an arranged marriage to her late sister Bonaventura's husband.
+Catherine of Siena initially fasted as a teenager to protest an arranged marriage to her late sister Bonaventura's husband.
 Bonaventura had taught this technique to Catherine, refusing to eat until her husband showed better manners.
 Fasting then was a means of exercising some control, taking power back for the individual and is similar to one of the underlying factors in anorexia nervosa today.
 Thus, women could gain more freedom and respect remaining virgins, than they would becoming wives.
 Catherine managed to pursue her interests in theology and papal politics, opportunities less likely available to a wife and mother.

 She purportedly lived for long intervals on practically no food except the Eucharist, leading to her death at 33 years old from starvation and emaciation.
+Catherine's disgust of sweet food can be compared to modern sufferers of anorexia nervosa, and her drinking and enjoying of pus is an example of altered gustory perspective.

 Any additional food she was forced to eat she would expel through vomiting induced by pushing a twig or small branch down her throat.
+Catherine of Siena is often cited as the most notable example of anorexia mirabilis, as her hagiography details a perception of food which can be correlated to modern anorexia nervosa.
+In 2014, James C. Harris used Catherine as a parallel to Miss K.R., one of the first people to be diagnosed with anorexia nervosa.

 In 1387, Blessed Pierre de Luxembourg died at the age of 17 due to a combination of exhaustion from anorexia and fever.

 A gang of would-be rapists got as far as removing the clothing of Columba of Rieti (1467–1501), but they retreated as she had mutilated her breasts and hips so thoroughly with spiked whipping chains that they were unable or unwilling to continue.
 Columba did eventually starve herself to death.